DeltaFwulf/OctoForge/Thermal Analysis/DevLog.md

 **Definition of Shooting Method** (I can't remember its real name so I just rederive it every time I need it)

-**Assumption:** there is a positive correlation between guesses and cost function output.
+**Assumption:** there is a monotonic correlation between guesses and cost function output.

 1. make two initial guesses, $g_1$, and $g_2$.
 2. calculate the cost function output for these errors i.e. the difference in heat output to target (make sure it is positively correlated with guess magnitude or you may have a problem)